alcazar90/personal_website/content/about.md

 +++

-Enthusiast and autodidact about computer science.
+Enthusiast and autodidact about computer science and data science.
+Student at [@TokyoDS](https://twitter.com/tokyods?s=21)

 I like [reading](https://www.goodreads.com/alkzar90) non-fiction and novel books.